mediamicroservices/mm/README.md

 * makemets creates a mets.xml file that documents the structure of an archival information package created by ingestfile.
 The mets file also includes information from the dfxml file created in the makemetadata process.

 #### makemp3
-* makemp3 creates an mp3 file from a video file or package input.
-Your command will look like this: makemp3 [input].
+* makemp3 is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
+It creates an mp3 file from a video file or package input.
-* if you want to specify a directory for the file to be written directly to, use option o.
-Your command will look like this: `makemp3 -o [directory/path] [input]`
+* You can create an mp3 file with makederiv by typing: `makederiv -T mp3 [input]`.
+* You can also create an identical derivative file by typing: `makemp3 [input]`, which will route your command through makederiv.
+* Both makederiv and makemp3 may use the full list of options under [makederiv](https://github.com/mediamicroservices/mm#makederiv).

 #### makepodcast
-* makepodcast creates a Quicktime file that is suitable for podcasting from a video file or package input.
-Your command will look like this: makepodcast [input].
+* makepodcast is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
+It creates a Quicktime file that is suitable for podcasting from a video file or package input.
-* makepodcast has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
-    * If you use options o or d, your command will look like this: `makepodcast -o OR -d [path/to/directory] [input]`.
-    * If you use option n, your command will look like this: `makepodcast -n [input]`.
-    * If you use option e, your command will look like this: `makepodcast -e -d [path/to/directory] [input]`.
-    * If you use option -E, your command will look like this: `makepodcast -E [input]`.
+* You can create a file for podcasting with makederiv by typing: `makederiv -T podcast [input]`.
+* You can also create an identical derivative file by typing: `makepodcast [input]`, which will route your command through makederiv.
+* Both makederiv and makepodcast may use the full list of options under [makederiv](https://github.com/mediamicroservices/mm#makederiv).

 ####  makeprores
-* makeprores creates a prores/quicktime file from a video file or package input.
-Your command will look like this: makeprores [input].
+* makeprores is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
+It creates a prores/quicktime file from a video file or package input.
-* makeprores has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
-    * If you use options o or d, your command will look like this: `makeprores -o` OR `-d [path/to/directory] [input]`.
-    * If you use option n, your command will look like this: `makeprores -n [input]`.
-    * If you use option e, your command will look like this: `makeprores -e -d [path/to/directory] [input]`.
-    * If you use option -E, your command will look like this: `makeprores -E [input]`.
+* You can create a prores/quicktime file with makederiv by typing: `makederiv -T prores [input]`.
+* You can also create an identical derivative file by typing: `makeprores [input]`, which will route your command through makederiv.
+* Both makederiv and makeprores may use the full list of options under [makederiv](https://github.com/mediamicroservices/mm#makederiv).

 #### makeresourcespace
-* makeresourcespace creates a high quality h264 file from a video file or package input.
-Your commmand will look like this: uploadyoutube [input].
+* makeresourcespace is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
+It creates a high quality h264 file from a video file or package input.
-* if you would like to use only the left or right channel of first audio track, use options r or l.
-Your command will look like this: makeresourcespace -l [input] for left or makeresourcespace -r [input] for right.
-* if you want to run the video through a volume adjustment filter, then adjust the volume accordingly during transcoding, use option v.
-This process will be slower.
-Defaults to ${VOLADJUST} variable set in mmconfig.
-Your command will look like this: makeresourcespace -v Y OR N [input].
-* makeresourcespace has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
-    * If you use options o or d, your command will look like this: `makeresourcespace -o OR -d [path/to/directory] [input]`.
-    * If you use option n, your command will look like this: `makeresourcespace -n [input]`.
-    * If you use option e, your command will look like this: `makeresourcespace -e -d [path/to/directory] [input]`.
-    * If you use option -E, your command will look like this: `makeresourcespace -E [input]`.

-#### makeslate
-* makeslate creates a slate to be inserted before a broadcast program begins.
-To use makeslate at your own institution, you will have to manually edit the file based on your institutional needs. makeslate writes a short .mov file to your desktop. to run makeslate, your command will look like this: `makeslate [input]`.
+* You can create a file for resourcespace with makederiv by typing: `makederiv -T resourcespace [input]`.
+* You can also create an identical derivative file by typing: `makeresourcespace [input]`, which will route your command through makederiv.
+* Both makederiv and makeresourcespace may use the full list of options under [makederiv](https://github.com/mediamicroservices/mm#makederiv).

 #### makeyoutube
-* makeyoutube creates a high quality h264 file from a video file or package input.
-Your command will look like this: `makeyoutube [input]`.
+* makeyoutube is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
+It creates a high quality h264 file from a video file or package input.
-* if you would like to use only the left or right channel of first audio track, use options r or l.
-Your command will look like this: `makeyoutube -l [input]` for left or `makeyoutube -r [input]` for right.
-* if you want to run the video through a volume adjustment filter, then adjust the volume accordingly during transcoding, use option v.
-This process will be slower.
-Defaults to ${VOLADJUST} variable set in mmconfig.
-Your command will look like this: `makeyoutube -v Y` OR `N [input]`.
-* makeyoutube has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
-    * If you use options o or d, your command will look like this: `makeyoutube -o` OR `-d [path/to/directory] [input]`.
-    * If you use option n, your command will look like this: `makeyoutube -n [input]`.
-    * If you use option e, your command will look like this:` makeyoutube -e -d [path/to/directory] [input]`.
-    * If you use option -E, your command will look like this: `makeyoutube -E [input]`.
+* You can create a file for youtube with makederiv by typing: `makederiv -T youtube [input]`.
+* You can also create an identical derivative file by typing: `makeyoutube [input]`, which will route your command through makederiv.
+* Both makederiv and makeyoutube may use the full list of options under [makederiv](https://github.com/mediamicroservices/mm#makederiv).

 #### migratefiles
 * migratefiles is a script that uses rsync to move files, and creates a log documenting the checksum, time, and file paths of files migrated. migratefiles expects a directory input.
 To use migrate files, type the command `migratefiles -o [destination] [input]`

+#### mmtest
+* mmtest is a regression test that will test whether tinkering with the derivative creation process changes the character of the derivative files. mmtest generates simple test files, creates derivatives of these files with makederiv, and checks the checksums of the generated derivatives against a set of expected checksums.
+Once the test completes, it will report which checksums did not match as expected to help debug.
+    * The expected checksums are from files created with derivative "make" microservices (e.g. makeyoutube, makemp3) in [mm_v2.3.1](https://github.com/mediamicroservices/mm/releases/tag/mm_v2.3.1), just before the introduction of makederiv.
+This choice assumes those "make" microservices created the desired derivative files.
+    * mmtest tests the following derivatives:
+        * broadcast
+        * mp3
+        * podcast (removed -bufsize flag to get consistent test files)
+        * prores
+        * resourcespace (removed -bufsize flag to get consistent test files)
+        * youtube (removed -bufsize flag to get consistent test files)
+    * mmtest does not test dvd derivatives, as iso file checksums cannot match consistently.
+* To run mmtest, type: `mmtest`

 #### qatesting
 * QA testing performs a series on tests on one or multiple video inputs and outputs the results into the terminal.
 Your command will look like this: `qatesting [input] [input1] [input2]`